thiessenp/chatapp-web/README.md

 ### Debug

 Somtimes it helps to build, run and inspect containers individually.
+Docker run crashes?
+Run without -d, so `docker run --rm -it ...`

 ```
 # DB